In this section

 - children learn and develop well in enabling environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers.

 - children develop and learn in different ways and at different rates.

-Within the EYFS, a child’s progress is regularly tracked against the prime and specific areas of learning.
-Early Years Outcomes is a guide to making best-fit judgements about whether a child is showing typical development for their age, may be at risk of delay or is ahead for their age.
+Within the EYFS, a child’s progress can regularly be monitored using professional judgements and checkpoints within Development Matters.
+What to expect in the EYFS is a guide which can be used to support practitioners making best-fit judgements about whether a child is showing typical development for their age, may be at risk of delay or is ahead for their age.
 It is a guide to typical development while recognising that children develop at their own rates and in their own ways.